Al Ula Saudi Arabia Travel Guide

 Clearly communicate your dietary needs, using simple phrases or a Translation app.

-All meat in Saudi Arabia is Halal.
-Kosher food is not widely available.
+All meat in The Kingdom of saudi arabia is Halal.
+Kosher meals are not widely available.

 Awareness of allergens increases, specifically in higher-end establishments.
 Carry translation cards for severe allergies.